Musk begins his Twitter ownership with firings, declares the 'bird is freed' | Business

 The CEO of electric car maker Tesla Inc and self-described free speech absolutist has, however, also said he wants to prevent the platform from becoming an echo chamber for hate and division.
 Other goals include wanting to "defeat" spam bots on Twitter and make the algorithms that determine how content is presented to its users publicly available.

 Yet Musk has not offered details on how he will achieve all this and who will run the company.
 He has said he plans to cut jobs, leaving Twitter's 7,500 employees fretting about their future.
 He also said on Thursday he did not buy Twitter to make more money but "to try to help humanity, whom I love."
-In a running poll on messaging app Blind about whether Twitter employees will be employed in the company in three months, less that 10% voted "yes."
-Of the 266 participants, 38% said "No" and over 55% chose the "popcorn" option.
-Blind allows anonymous messaging by employees to air their grievances where people can sign up with their corporate emails.
+Less that 10% of 266 Twitter employees who participated in a poll on messaging app Blind expected to still have their jobs in three months.
+Blind allows employees to air grievances anonymously after they sign up with corporate emails.

 Musk fired Twitter Chief Executive Parag Agrawal, Chief Financial Officer Ned Segal and legal affairs and policy chief Vijaya Gadde, according to people familiar with the matter.
 He had accused them of misleading him and Twitter investors over the number of fake accounts on the platform.
 Agrawal and Segal were in Twitter's San Francisco headquarters when the deal closed and were escorted out, the sources added.

-Musk, who also runs rocket company SpaceX, plans to become Twitter's CEO after completing the acquisition and also plans to scrap permanent bans on users, Bloomberg reported, citing a person familiar with the matter.
+Musk, who also runs rocket company SpaceX, plans to become Twitter's interim CEO according to a person familiar with the matter and following an earlier report by Reuters.
+Musk also plans to scrap permanent bans on users, Bloomberg said, citing a person familiar with the matter.
 Twitter, Musk and the executives did not immediately respond to requests for comment.

 'CHIEF TWIT' Before closing the deal, Musk walked into Twitter's headquarters on Wednesday with a big grin and a porcelain sink, subsequently tweeting "let that sink in."
 He changed his Twitter profile description to "Chief Twit."

 But Twitter is struggling to engage its most active users who are vital to the business.
 These "heavy tweeters" account for less than 10% of monthly overall users but generate 90% of all tweets and half of global revenue.
-A SAGA

-The deal's road to fruition was full of twists and turns that sowed doubt over whether it would happen at all.
-It began on April 4, when Musk disclosed a 9.2% Twitter stake, becoming the company's largest shareholder.
-The world's richest person then agreed to join Twitter's board, only to balk at the last minute and offer to buy the company instead for $54.20 per share, an offer that Twitter thought might be another of Musk's cannabis jokes.
+Musk will face a challenge building revenue "given that the controversial opinions he appears to want to give more of a free rein to are often unpalatable to advertisers," said Hargreaves Lansdown analyst Susannah Streeter.

 Twitter shares ended trade on Thursday up 0.3% at $53.86, just under the agreed price.
 The stock will be delisted from the New York Stock Exchange on Friday.